nikop/steam-help/faqs/Steam Community Groups.md

 Tools are also available to group owners and admins, making it possible to control membership, curate content, and manage the privileges available to other members.

-[section style=important]  [h5]Limited accounts[/h5]Some group features are not available on limited accounts.
-More details can be found in the [Limited Account FAQ](https://help.steampowered.com/en/faqs/view/71D3-35C2-AD96-AA3A).[/section]
+ [h5]Limited accounts[/h5]Some group features are not available on limited accounts.
+More details can be found in the [Limited Account FAQ](https://help.steampowered.com/en/faqs/view/71D3-35C2-AD96-AA3A).

 # Group Creation & Management
 Once you've decided to create a group, you can begin the process [here](http://steamcommunity.com/actions/GroupCreate).